Skip to content

 • provide a copy of the Test for external examiners, reviewers etc.

-3. Save as PDF or send to the printer.
+4. The answer key (shown first) and test are generated and shown in print preview.
+Save as PDF or send to the printer.